nesi/swc_lincoln2015/Git_Lessons/04-changes.md

 nothing to commit, working directory clean
 ~~~

-it tells us everything is up to date.
-If we want to know what we've done recently,
-we can ask Git to show us the project's history using `git log`:
+If we want to know what we've done recently, we can ask Git to show us the project's history using `git log`:

 ~~~ {.bash}
 $ git log